-Master of Theological Studies Core Requirements - taken at Wesley (26 credit hours):
+Master of Theological Studies Core Requirements - taken at Wesley (22-24 credit hours):

-- Introduction to the Hebrew Bible Bl-101 and -102, or Bl-105 4 credit hours - Introduction to the New Testament Bl-171 and -172, or Bl-175 4 credit hours - The Church in History CH-101 and -102 6 credit hours - Systematic Theology ST-305 and -306 6 credit hours - Religion and Society Courses satisfying the Religion and Society requirement must come from at least two of the following academic areas: Ethics, Sociology of Religion, Pastoral Care and Counseling or World Religions.
-Only three hours in any single area will count toward the degree requirement.
-6 credit hours
+- Introduction to the Hebrew Bible BI-101 and -102, or BI-105 4 credit hours - Introduction to the New Testament BI-171 and -172, or BI-175 4 credit hours - The Church in History CH-101 and -102 4 credit hours - Systematic Theology ST-305 and -306 4 credit hours - Church History or Systematic Theology Distribution Course Various courses fulfill requirement.
+Generally fulfilled by upper level CH or ST courses (not including ST-305 or ST-306).
+2-3 credit hours - Religion and Society Courses satisfying the Religion and Society requirement must come from at least two of the following academic areas: Ethics, Pastoral Care and Counseling or World Religions.
+Only two hours in any single area will count toward the degree requirement.
+4-6 credit hours